rbredlau/gogetvers/README.md

 gogetvers [-h|--help]
     Print help information.

-gogetvers make [-f FILE] [PATH]
-    Create manifest information for golang package at PATH; or in current directory if PATH is omitted.
-FILE can be used to specify the output location of the manifest information;
-    default FILE is gogetvers.manifest in PATH.

-gogetvers rebuild -f MANIFEST [PATH]
-    Rebuild package structure described by MANIFEST at PATH;
-    or in current directory if PATH is omitted.
-If any of the dependencies described by MANIFEST already exists on the file system then no work is performed.

 gogetvers checkout -f MANIFEST [PATH]
     Does the same as the 'rebuild' command with the following
     differences: